Skip to content

 Hunting down these variants is a tedious, manual process for many security teams—and it often takes knowledge of the codebase and of a particular development team’s habits.
 For example, if an issue comes up in Postmates’ buyer app (where users order food), Ross knows he might also find it in the merchant and courier apps.
 “You’ll often see the same issue in every code base,” he said.

 It’s difficult to replicate instinct and organizational knowledge, but with CodeQL queries, Postmates can more consistently and automatically find variants.
 “CodeQL adds value by finding variants coming through other channels and in other products,” said Ross.
-“It can track data from source to sync, which is particularly useful for things like cross-site scripting vulnerabilities: you can follow their path through your code.
+“It can track data from source to sink, which is particularly useful for things like cross-site scripting vulnerabilities: you can follow their path through your code.
 It’s possible to find these things by searching certain strings, but to find a lot of them, you need something a bit better—and I haven’t seen anything else like CodeQL.”

 Postmates: Meeting